Supernanny (American TV series)

-Supernanny is an American reality television program about parents struggling with aspects of raising their children (e.g. their children's behavior, mealtime, potty training, etc.).
-The show, featuring professional nanny Jo Frost, is an adaptation of the British series of the same name (also featuring Jo Frost).
+Supernanny is an American reality television series presented by British professional nanny Jo Frost that documents parents struggling with various aspects of raising their children (e.g. their children's behavior, mealtime, potty training, etc.).
+The series originally premiered on ABC on January 17, 2005, and concluded on March 18, 2011, after seven seasons; it would later air on Lifetime on January 1, 2020, where it would later conclude after 20 episodes, on September 22, 2020.

+Premise

+The show, featuring professional nanny Jo Frost, is an adaptation of the British series of the same name (also featuring Frost).
 Frost devotes each episode to helping a family where the parents are struggling with their child-rearing.
 Through instruction and observation, she shows the parents alternative ways to discipline their children and regain order in their households.
 Frost is a proponent of the "naughty chair" theory of discipline and is strictly opposed to physical punishment.

+Broadcast

-It aired on ABC from January 17, 2005, to March 18, 2011.
-A spin-off of the show was produced and was titled America's Supernanny.
+The show aired on ABC from January 17, 2005, to March 18, 2011.
+Two specials starring Mike Ruggles (also known as Super-Manny) instead of Frost were released on November 14, 2008, and January 29, 2010, respectively.
+In addition, seven episodes from the original British series were edited and re-released for the American series.
+A spin-off of the show starring Deborah Tillman was produced between 2011–2013 and was titled America's Supernanny.

 On March 27, 2019, it was announced that Supernanny would return for a 20-episode season that premiered on January 1, 2020, on Lifetime with Frost as host again.
 The first 10 episodes from the season also began airing in the UK on July 20, 2020, on E4.
 The remaining set of episodes started airing on March 5, 2021.

+In Australia, the series aired on the Nine Network.